dinomatic/docs.dinomatic.com/source/docs/spinoko/creating-casino-pages.md

 By default on all casino pages, after the hero section appear 3 small tables: Info, Pros & Cons.
 These are generated from Casino Fields as well and you can disable them globally for your website in **Appearance** &#8594; **Customize** &#8594; [Review Options](/docs/spinoko/customizations#review-options).

+### Casino Categories and Tags

+`💁 since version 2.3.1`

+You can assign casino categories and tags to casinos.
+You do that the same way you'd do it for regular posts.
+You can also manage your casino categories and casino tags by visiting their corresponding pages under "Casinos" menu item.

 ---

 ### Next step